 Understand that there are no wrong answers – you are you.

-I hope you will find a way to build time in your life for each of the self-care activities I’ve identified above.
+I hope you will find a way to build time in your life for each of these self-care activities because Future You will be glad you did!